-I have actually been through this before, with my own website and with client websites too.
-Switching a website from one domain to another is not that different from starting a new website.
-At least not in the beginning, I found that it isn’t that different.
-Google, Bing and Yahoo have their own timetable for things changing as far as your website is concerned.
-Even if you are redirecting traffic from the old domain to the new, it takes time.
+I have actually been through all of this before.
+With my own website and with a number of client websites too.
+Switching a website from one domain to another is not that different from starting a completely new website.
+At least, in the beginning, I found that it isn’t that much different anyway.